+The distribution-based approach to aggregation is not limited to categorical values.
+It applies easily to numeric variables if one makes strong distributional assumptions (e.g., Normality).
+Via discretization it also can be applied to numeric attributes with arbitrary distributions.
 The view of feature construction as computing and storing distributional meta-data allows the application of the same idea to regression tasks or even unsupervised problems.
-For instance, it is possible to find clusters of all (related) objects and define a cluster (rather than a class-conditional distribution) as the reference point for feature construction.
+For instance, it is possible to find clusters of all (related) objects and define a cluster (rather than a class-conditional distribution) as the reference point for feature construction (cf., Popescul & Ungar, 2004).

 Finally, this work highlights the sensitivity of generalization performance of relational learning to the choice of aggregators.
-We hope that this work provides some motivation for further exploration and development of aggregation methods for relational modeling tasks.
+We hope that this work provides some motivation for further exploration and development of useful aggregation methods.